 Per ABC Legal Guidelines and Expectations

-The process server shall NOT harass, annoy, scare, restrain, or otherwise distress the individual(s) who are being served or other individuals present where service has been requested.
-To protect themselves, ABC Legal, and its customers from allegations of harassment, a Process Server shall not:
+The process server shall NOT harass, annoy, scare, restrain, or otherwise distress any individuals present where service has been requested.
+To protect themselves, ABC Legal, and its customers from allegations of harassment, a Process Server shall NOT:

-- Attempt service at abnormal hours or on Thanksgiving or Christmas
+- Attempt service at abnormal hours, Thanksgiving or Christmas.